Bytom — On a Bitmain Leash

 Since the blockchain runs on Proof of Work and not some Proof of Stake variant, it is not a threat when the team allocated a quite substantial number of BTM tokens to themselves or the foundation during the ICO process.
 The tokens can not directly be used to threaten the integrity of the blockchain, as would be the case with some of the common PoS mechanism.

 And lastly, in the Economic Whitepaper a three-pillar governance structure is discussed, with focus on coin holders.
 This effort may very well turn out to decentralize the blockchain in the future.
-BD Ratings look forward to see it work in practice, with new voting infrastructure, with ousting of bad committee members etc.
+BD Ratings look forward to see it works in practice, with new voting infrastructure, with ousting of bad committee members etc.

 Reasons: Consensus algorithm created to narrowly fit Bitmain ASICs.
 Untested governance structure.